CU-DSI-Scholars/site-source/content/post/2022-01-28-project-dfg-using-nlp-to-reveal-the-cost-of-corporate-human-rights-violations.md

 Full details on this project can be found on this page: https://rightscolab.org/project-harnessing-big-data/.

 {{< alert info >}}
-This project offers both volunteer roles for students to use their skills for the social good and roles eligible for a matching fund stipend from the Data Science Institute.
-This is not a guarantee of payment, and the total amount is subject to available funding.
+This is a volunteer opportunity for students to use their skills for the social good.
 {{< /alert >}}

 ## Faculty Advisor